wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/2-core-components.md

 		-   Power Apps for Makers

-		-   Power Platform for Admins
+		-   Microsoft Power Platform for Admins

 		-   Power Automate for Admins